ylu149/Machine-Learning-Temperature-Prediction/README.md

 2. Open the Google Collab notebook, and follow the instructions for loading the training data.
 3. Run each block of code in the Collab notebook as desired.

 # Please note that utilizing this algorithm for actual betting is not recommended.
-I do not assume any responsibility for the consequences or outcomes resulting from its use.
+I AM NOT LIABLE FOR ANY OUTCOMES FROM IT'S USE.
+USE AT YOUR OWN RISK!